vidhimantry/Byte-Bank/README.md

   - Data stored persistently in `users.txt`.

 - 💳 **Bank Accounts**
-  - Create account at signup (Savings by default).
+  - Create account at signup (Savings or Current).
   - Each account has account number, type, and balance.
   - (Optional future upgrade: multiple accounts per user).